ErlerPhilipp/points2surf/README.md

 This concurrent work uses a similar approach as ours.
 It produces smooth surfaces but requires point normals.

+## News

+2025-08-02: Add scanner poses and surface normals to dataset generation.
+See `make_dataset.py` for an example for how to extract and use the information.

 ## Citation
 If you use our work, please cite our paper:
 ```